charming-art/terminal/docs/api/color.md

 <a name="ccolor" href="#ccolor">#</a> cm.**CColor**(*ch*=" "[, *fg*[, *bg*]])

-Creates colors for storing in variables of the color datatype.
+Creates colors for storing in variables of the color data type.
 The `fg` or `bg` parameters are interpreted as ANSI, RGB or HSB values depending on the current `color_mode`.

 ```py
 import charming as cm